Practice Guidelines for Piano includes valuable tips and sound methods.

-1. Use a video recording device to see your progress.
+1. Record Yourself to see your progress.
 Even a cell phone recorder will reveal many secrets such as note accuracy, dynamics and posture!

 2. Use a metronome for developing a steady rhythmic beat in your piano playing.
 Best use is to learn the notes comfortably first then add a slower tempo than designated and work your way to the desired tempo.